digiltd/oh-rtd-test/MAX!-CUL-Binding.md

 * Listen mode - this allows you to listen in on MAX! network activity from a MAX!Cube for example.
 A trace will be output in debug mode that decodes implemented messages
 * Pairing - can pair devices with OpenHAB by triggering Pair Mode using a Switch item
 * Wall Thermostat
- * Can send set point temperature to a wall thermostat
+ * Can send set point temperature
- * Can receive set point temperature from wall thermostat
+ * Can receive set point temperature
- * Can receive measured temperature from wall thermostat
+ * Can receive measured temperature
+ * Can receive battery status
+ * Can receive operating mode
 * Radiator Thermostat Valve
  * Can send set point temperature
+ * Can receive set point temperature
+ * Can receive measured temperature
+ * Can receive valve position
+ * Can receive battery status
+ * Can receive operating mode

+# Limitations
+Aside from understanding what the binding does do which is documented here there are some key things to be aware of that may limit what you hope to achieve.

+1. Radiator valve data is updated quite sporadically.
+Items such as set point temperature, measured temperature, valve position, battery status and operating mode are only sent when the state of the valve changes - i.e. valve moves or the dial used to manually set a temperature.
+If you want measured temperature it is much better to use a wall thermostat.
+1. The binding has no concept of 'auto' mode.
+It currently has no ability to retrieve from any source and subsequently send a schedule to devices.
+This may change in the future, which would allow basic operation should OpenHAB fail for some reason.

 # Binding Configuration
 Example configuration: